UCLA Walter H. Rubsamen Music Library: Contemporary Music Score Collection

-Developed by music librarian Matthew Vest in 2020, the Contemporary Music Score Collection consists of digital open access scores published as part of the Contemporary Score Edition series, the first open access new music series published by a library.
+Developed by music librarian Matthew Vest in 2020, the Contemporary Music Score Collection consists of digital open access scores published as part of the Contemporary Score Edition series, the first open access edition of new music published by a library.
 The collection includes music by UCLA students, faculty, and scores commissioned by the Hugo and Christine Davise Fund.

 Ella Fitzgerald Collection

 The Ella Fitzgerald Collection consists of roughly 46,000 pieces of sheet music from Fitzgerald's personal collection, as well as related correspondence.
-It is now housed in UCLA Performing Arts Special Collections.
+It is now housed in the UCLA Performing Arts Special Collections.

 Other Collections

 The music library has acquired various smaller collections over time.
 The Donovan Meher Collection focuses on rock music over a thirty-year span, from roughly 1980–2010.
-Music librarian Callie Holmes helped curate The Southern California Punk Collection and the Los Angeles Hip Hop Collection, which include late 20th century popular music materials from the Southern California area.
+Music librarian Callie Holmes helped curate the Southern California Punk Collection and the Los Angeles Hip Hop Collection, which include late 20th century popular music materials from the Southern California area.
 Other rare items, including facsimiles, manuscript fragments, and sound recordings, are kept in the music library reading room cabinet.

 Outreach and Events

-In 1973, the music library began taking on interns from UCLA's new Master's of Library & Information Science degree program, allowing students to gain on-the-job training by completing a large scale project in the music library over the span of several months.
+In 1973, the music library began taking on interns from UCLA's new Master of Library & Information Science degree program, allowing students to gain on-the-job training by completing a large-scale project in the music library, over several months.

-The Rubsamen Music Library is known for hosting community events such as conferences, classes, and concerts, including an ongoing series of Jam Sessions in collaboration with students from the Herbie Hancock Institute of Jazz.
-In 2012, music librarian David Gilbert began using the Hugo and Christine Davise Fund to support free admission for concerts by new music artists and organizations like the Lyris Quartet, Gloria Cheng, Piano Spheres, and wild Up.
+The Rubsamen Music Library hosts community events such as conferences, classes, and concerts, including an ongoing series of Jam Sessions in collaboration with students from the Herbie Hancock Institute of Jazz.
+In 2012, music librarian David Gilbert began using the Hugo and Christine Davise Fund to support free admission for concerts by new music artists and organizations such as the Lyris Quartet, Gloria Cheng, Piano Spheres, and wild Up.